andreoliwa/dotfiles/README.md

 git pull sloria master
 ```

-## commands
+## command

-There are three main commands in the `bin` directory for setting up and updating development environments:
+There is a script `multi-dev-machine` in the `bin` directory for setting up and updating development environments:

--   `dot-bootstrap`: sets up local environment by executing all roles in `playbook_local.yml`.
+-   bootstrap/updates the local environment
--   `dot-update`: updates local environment by executing all roles in `playbook_local.yml` except for the ones tagged with "bootstrap".
--   `multi-dev-machine`: `dot-update` plus `dot-bootstrap`, install Galaxy roles and run Ansible on Vagrant VMs.
+-   install Galaxy roles
+-   run Ansible on Vagrant VMs

 Type `multi-dev-machine -h` to see all possibilities.

 ## special files